Research Fields for Graduate Study

-The department produces research across several historical fields of research study that include a range of geographic, cultural and thematic areas.
+Faculty and graduate stuents in the Department of History conduct research across a number of fields of historical study that include a range of geographic, cultural, and thematic areas.

 Ph.D. students should choose from among these research fields.
 For information about the Ph.D. and other graduate programs, please visit the graduate programs page.
 Information about each research field, including faculty and recent research, is below, or follow the links in the box on the right.

-M.A. and HiLS students can choose any of the Fields of Study for the Ph.D. as their major field and write their theses or take their examinations in that field.
-In addition, they can also choose one of the following fields currently not available to Ph.D. students:
+MA and HiLS students can choose any of the PhD Research Fields as their major field and write a thesis or take examinations in that field.
+In addition, MA and HiLS students can also choose one of the following fields currently not available to Ph.D. students:

 - Early modern and modern Britain